If you do not pay your council tax, legal recovery action may be taken to get the money you owe.

 - pass your debt to an Enforcement Agent for collection

-- deduct money from your wages
+- deduct money from your wages - see how much this could be with our earnings calculator

 - deduct money from your Benefit entitlement